Dr Nuala Harding

 Dr Michael Russell

 Mike Russell spent nearly 10 years working in the Software Engineering industry before joining the TUS Faculty of Engineering and Infomatics as a lecturer in 1996.
 He was actively involved in Learning and Teaching activities from 2008 to 2016, where he taught three modules on the Postgraduate Diploma in Teaching and Learning: Certificate in Learning and Teaching, Certificate in Assessment and Evaluation, and Certificate in Action Research.
-Mike recently re-joined the CPID team as a Senior Lecturer in February 2024 and has been given responsibility for supervising dissertations on the MA in Academic Practice as well as teaching the Certificate in Action Research for Educators.
+While continuing to fulfil his duties as a Lecturer in Software Engineering, Mike re-joined the CPID team in February 2024 and has been given responsibility for supervising dissertations on the MA in Academic Practice as well as teaching the Certificate in Action Research for Educators.
 He holds both a B.Sc. and M.Sc. in Computer Science as well as a Postgraduate Diploma in Research Practice, a Postgraduate Diploma in Higher Education, a M.Ed., and PhD.
 Mike’s doctoral research centred on his dual interests of Engineering and Pedagogical Practice where he investigated how to privilege Tacit Knowledge within a Software Engineering Curriculum.
-He has previously supervised six M.Sc. and one PhD. research projects in Software Engineering.
-He is currently supervising one Action-Research based PhD in Health Sciences.
-Mike’s main areas of research focus on Action Research Methodologies, Problem-Based Learning, Group-work, Curriculum Design, and Agile Methodologies.
+He has previously supervised to completion six M.Sc. and one PhD research projects in Software Engineering.
+Mike’s main areas of research focus on Action Research Methodologies, Pedagogy, Problem-Based Learning, Group-work, Curriculum Design, and Agile Methodologies.

 Lory Russo